BarronPun/Flickr-Datasets/README.md

 # Flickr-Datasets
-This repository include the data crawled from Flickr using the Flickr API.
+This repository includes the data crawled from Flickr using the Flickr API.
+The data include the photos(uploaded later), rating information of users, captions of photos generated using Densecap.